sspanak/dimmusaurus/README.md

 * ssh to your server, making sure you are not "root".
 * `$ mkdir tmp && tar xvf ds.tar.bz2 -C tmp/ && cd tmp` to extract the tarball
 * `$ sudo ./setup-ubuntu16.04.sh` to install all requirements _(or do it manually on other distributions)_.
-After that you may want to run `sudo apt autoremove` to cleanup the setup script dependencies.
-This is a recommended step as `unattended-upgrades` could consume a lot of resources.
+After that you may want to cleanup the setup script dependencies by running: `$ sudo apt autoremove`.
+This is a recommended step as "unattended-upgrades" could consume a lot of resources.
 Reboot after this.
 * `$ ./setup-project.sh --all` to install the site itself.
 It will prompt where to put the site and what hostname and port it will run on.
 You may leave them blank and use the defaults.
 * `$ ./db-import.sh database-backup-name` to import the data into Sqlite.